 The Jazz Studies Program at WMU has gained international recognition for its innovative approach to jazz education.
 The program attracts undergraduate and graduate students from throughout the United States and worldwide.
 Graduates of the program are among today’s leaders in jazz and pop performance, Broadway, recording studio production, writing, arranging, singing, and music education.

-The Union, a world class jazz club located in downtown Kalamazoo, has established a professional working partnership with the Jazz Studies program at WMU.
+The Union Cabaret and Grille, a world class jazz club located in downtown Kalamazoo, has established a professional working partnership with the Jazz Studies program at WMU.
 Over 80 performances are booked annually by jazz studies students and faculty at this first class venue.
 Visit the Union’s website for upcoming performances.

 Guest artists and residencies